Sunset Yoga in Sims Park offers a welcome respite

 PHOTO|MICHELE MILLER

 “I think that’s something that gets lost in some of the more physical classes,” she said.
 “There’s more connecting spiritually and connecting with your surroundings in the outdoor class.
 There’s a feeling of comfort with her approach and her delivery.
-And because it’s donation based, more people can join and get that experience.”
+And because it’s donation-based, more people can join and get that experience.”

 The class suits Pat Patterson, who works in marketing.
-She enjoys biking and running outdoors as part of her exercise regimen, and helps organize the annual RAP River Run which benefits Runaway Alternative Project (RAP) House in New Port Richey.
+She enjoys biking and running outdoors as part of her exercise regimen and helps organize the annual RAP River Run which benefits Runaway Alternative Project (RAP) House in New Port Richey.

 “Being outside adds to the whole feeling.
 Smelling the fresh air.
 Hearing the birds,” she said.
 “It helps strengthen me physically, but it also settles me.
 The mental aspect is even better than the physical aspect.
 You forget about the bad things happening.”

-And in the process, maybe learn to breath through the sounds of foot traffic moving along the surrounding pathways and, on occasion, the sound of screaming ambulance or fire engine sirens headed down Main Street to U.S. Highway 19.
+And in the process, maybe learn to breathe through the sounds of foot traffic moving along the surrounding pathways and, on occasion, the sound of screaming ambulance or fire engine sirens headed down Main Street to U.S. Highway 19.

 PHOTO|MICHELE MILLER